glouw/blog/_posts/2019-04-10-Age-of-Kings-Reverse-Engineering-Part-0.md

 layout: post
 ---

-# Reverse Engineering the Age of Kings - Part 0

 This series will be dedicated to reverse engineering Age of Empires II - The Age of Kings.

     Part 0: Introduction and Tooling.